The Defensive Driving Course Program

 Four-Hour Defensive Driving Course (DDC-4)

-This popular 4-hour course teaches the student the theories and techniques presented through materials developed by the National Safety Council.
+This popular four-hour course teaches the student the theories and techniques presented through materials developed by the National Safety Council.
 Attendees receive practical strategies to reduce collision, related injuries, fatalities, and costly repairs.
 The students are presented with situations in which they become part of an interactive conversation to discuss the best options for handling each situation.
-This course stresses the importance of attitude in crash prevention and reinforces good, sensible driving skills that participants already have.
+This course emphasizes the importance of attitude in crash prevention and reinforces good, sensible driving skills that participants already have.
 Most importantly, it clearly demonstrates the consequences of poor choices drivers make behind the wheel.

 Eight-Hour Defensive Driving Course (DDC-8)

 This course offered at the RMESTC consists of an eight-hour defensive driving course that begins at 8:00 a.m. and goes until 5:00 p.m.
 The first four hours are spent in the classroom — the curriculum is the same as that for the Four-Hour Defensive Driving Course.
 (A box lunch is provided at noon as part of the 8-hour course cost.)
 The afternoon session is spent in a “hands-on” atmosphere on the driving track.
 Students are able to test the skills they learned in the classroom firsthand.
 The students are divided into various groups where the instructors provide one-on-one instruction in basic driving skills as well as time in our Skidcar, where the students gain experience in controlling vehicles in icy conditions in a safe environment.
 Upon successful completion of the course, each student receives a National Safety Council certificate and/or a certificate from the RMESTC.

 Any licensed driver may take the course.
 It is open to governmental agencies, private business, groups, and individuals.

 What Do the Defensive Driving Courses Cost?